-Microorganisms such as yeasts, molds and bacteria are invisible to our eyes and are present all around us.
+Microorganisms such as yeasts, molds, and bacteria are invisible to our eyes and are present all around us.
 Some of these microorganisms are beneficial, and some others are harmful.
 To a certain extent, nearly all foods contain some of these microorganisms.
-It is these microorganisms though that will make food spoil.
-So, If you don’t properly preserve your food, it will undergo change in color and flavor and eventually decompose because of the growth of these microorganisms.
+It is these microorganisms, though, that will make food spoil.
+So, If you don’t properly preserve your food, it will change color and flavor and eventually decompose because of the growth of these microorganisms.

 Canning helps to prevent the growth of microorganisms by heating food in a sealed container.
-Heat not only destroys the harmful microorganisms, but it also drives the air out and creates a partial vacuum inside the container.
-This prevents re-contamination of the food as other microorganisms cannot enter vacuum-sealed containers.
+Heat not only destroys the harmful microorganisms, but it also drives the air out and creates a partial vacuum inside the container, which prevents the re-contamination of the food as other microorganisms cannot enter vacuum-sealed containers.

 Two Different Kinds Of Food